matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 `state_events_at_start` is used to define the historical state events needed to auth the `events` like invite and join events.
 These events can float outside of the normal DAG.
-In Synapse, these are called `outlier`'s and won't be visible in the chat history which also allows us to insert multiple batches without having a bunch of `@mxid joined the room` noise between each batch. **The state will not be resolved into the current state of the room.**
+In Synapse, these are called `outlier`s and won't be visible in the chat history which also allows us to insert multiple batches without having a bunch of `@mxid joined the room` noise between each batch. **The state will not be resolved into the current state of the room.**